 The role of the group tutor is vital in supporting full attendance.
-If they have a concern regarding the attendance of a student then they must report it to the Sixth Form office as soon as possible.
-They will contact the students and parents.
+If they have a concern regarding the attendance of a student then they must contact parents in the first instance, and report it to the Sixth Form office as soon as possible.
+This will register the concern and allow us to monitor for improvements.
+If there are no improvements then concern ill escalate to the Heads of Year and then Head/Deputy Head of Sixth Form.